-The Coordinated School Health (CSH) initiative at the Kentucky Department of Education and the Kentucky Department for Public Health is funded by a grant from the CDC Division of Adolescent and School Health for improving health and educational outcomes of young people.
-The state CSH strategic plan includes these long-range goals:
+The Whole School, Whole Community, Whole Child (WSCC) initiative at the Kentucky Department of Education and the Kentucky Department for Public Health is funded by a grant from the Centers for Disease Control and Prevention for improving health and educational outcomes of youth.

-To increase the capacity of schools, districts and communities to reduce health disparities among school-age youth at disproportionate risk for chronic diseases, HIV, sexually transmitted infections and unintended pregnancy.
+To increase the capacity of schools, districts and communities to promote and support healthy behaviors and choices in school-age youth.
+To increase the capacity of schools, districts and communities to reduce health disparities among school-age youth at disproportionate risk for chronic diseases, sexually transmitted infections and unintended pregnancy.